vernko/DevcampPortfolio/README.md

 * Refactor About Me page

-* Update "Gravatr/Bootstrap" Menu on Edit Blog
+* Provide links on Blog page to different social media

 # DevcampPortfolio